leonid-shevtsov/liqpay/README.md

 # LiqPAY

-This Ruby gem implements the [LiqPAY](http://liqpay.com) billing system.
+This Ruby gem implements the [LiqPAY](https://www.liqpay.com) billing system API, as described in [the LiqPAY documentation](https://www.liqpay.com/doc).

-As of now it only covers the [Liq&Buy 1.2 API](https://liqpay.com/?do=pages&p=cnb12), which is used to accept credit card payments on your site.
+**Users of version 0.1.2 and earlier:** your version of the gem uses the older, deprecated LiqPAY API; you should migrate to v1.0.0, but it requires you to change configuration and set up a server callback endpoint, so it's not a trivial upgrade.

+## Demo

+There is a demo app at http://liqpay-demo.herokuapp.com, source at https://github.com/leonid-shevtsov/liqpay_demo

 ## Installation

-Include the [liqpay gem](https://rubygems.org/gems/liqpay) in your app.
+Include the [liqpay gem](https://rubygems.org/gems/liqpay) in your `Gemfile`:

+    gem 'liqpay', '~>1.0.0'

+The gem requries at least Ruby 1.9.

 ## Configuration

-The recommended way is setting the `Liqpay.default_options` hash somewhere in your initializers.
+You can provide all of the payment options in the request object, but the recommended way is setting the `Liqpay.default_options` hash somewhere in your initializers.

-You MUST supply the `merchant_id` and `merchant_signature` options, that are provided by LiqPAY when you sign up, on the [merchant details page](https://liqpay.com/?do=shop_access).
+You should supply the `public_key` and `private_key` options, that are provided by LiqPAY when you sign up and create a shop on the [shops page](https://www.liqpay.com/admin/business):

+    # config/initializers/liqpay.rb
+    Liqpay.default_options = {
+        public_key: ENV['LIQPAY_PUBLIC_KEY'],
+        private_key: ENV['LIQPAY_PRIVATE_KEY'],
+        currency: 'UAH'
+    }

-## Processing payments through Liq&Buy
+## Processing payments through LiqPay

 ### General flow

-1. User initiates the payment process; you redirect him to LiqPAY via POST, providing necessary parameters to set up the payment's amount and description
+1. User initiates the payment process; you redirect him to LiqPAY via a POST form, providing necessary parameters such as the payment's amount, order id and description.

 2. Users completes payment through LiqPAY.

-3. LiqPAY redirects the user to the URL you specified.
+3. LiqPAY redirects the user to the URL you specified with GET.

-4. You validate the response against your secret signature.
+4. You wait for a callback that LiqPAY will POST to your designated `server_url`.

 5. If the payment was successful: You process the payment on your side.

 6. If the payment was cancelled: You cancel the operation.

-So, LiqPAY is pretty simple, it does no server-to-server validation, just a browser-driven flow.
+The most recent version of the LiqPAY API *requires* you to have a serverside endpoint, which makes it impossible to test it with a local address.

 ### Implementation in Rails

-0. Configure Liqpay:
+0. Configure Liqpay

-        # config/initializers/liqpay.rb
-        Liqpay.default_options[:merchant_id] = 'MY_MERCHANT_ID'
-        Liqpay.default_options[:merchant_signature] = 'MY_MERCHANT_SIGNATURE'

 1. Create a `Liqpay::Request` object